-The frenetic pace of globalisation, technological development, changing consumer trends, and outdated regulatory frameworks, the payments industry is—to put it lightly—in flux.
+With the frenetic pace of globalization, technological development, changing consumer trends, and outdated regulatory frameworks, the speed of payments is even more vital in the B2B cross-border payments industry.

 While these changes are still (and will continue) playing themselves out, it pays to be prepared.

-To be clear, “early adoption” isn’t just about switching from paper cheques and costly wire transfers to electronic payments systems.
+To be clear, “early adoption” isn’t just about switching from paper checks and costly wire transfers to electronic payments systems.
 Though that’s part of it.

-It’s about investing in the ability to enable customers and vendors throughout the world to pay the way they want to while streamlining back-office operations and optimising cash management.
+It’s about investing in the ability to enable customers, vendors, and suppliers throughout the world to pay the way they want to while streamlining back-office operations and optimizing cash management.

-The following chart shows the growth of the export volume of trade in goods from 2005 to 2018 .
+The following chart shows the trends in global export value of trade in goods from 1950 to 2021 .

 Clearly, if your company is to continue growing, you need the ability to go global.
-The problem is, when you cross borders, especially in emerging markets, payments—among other things—become more complicated.
+The problem is, when you cross borders, especially in emerging markets, B2B cross-border payments—among other things—become more complicated.

 Not only do you face region-specific regulations, but payment technologies and customer preferences are vastly different throughout the world.